jadunn1/fcclipper/README.md

 git clone https://github.com/jadunn1/fcclipper.git
 ```

-A virtual environment is not required, but can be set up following the [python venv site](https://docs.python.org/3/library/venv.html)  documentation.
+A virtual environment is not required, but is recommended and can be set up following the [python venv site](https://docs.python.org/3/library/venv.html)  documentation.

 Install fcclipper via: